gvwilson/sensibleadventures/nardica/outline.md

     *   Wales: "Doesn't matter: if the Germans are backing him, he'll have sats watching us"
     *   Through the Scrape to the ice (dozens of little nameless rivers on the way)
     *   Slack weakening despite some tech medicine, but Wales healing unnaturally fast
-        *   Makes Madi resent Wales
+        *   Makes Iffy resent Wales
-    *   Aunt Naggie tries to comfort Madi, but throws a curry leaf out the window
+    *   Aunt Naggie tries to comfort Iffy, but throws a curry leaf out the window
-    *   Madi mentions it to Wales - Naggie's spying is revealed
+    *   Iffy mentions it to Wales - Naggie's spying is revealed
     *   She rants about the Zillions being the only ones who care about the world
     *   And how happy she'll be to be rid of Uncle Jack
     *   Wales inspects the other "leaves" in her jar - asks Mackles how long 'til they reach the railhead